liaoliaots/nestjs-redis/packages/redis-health/README.md

 | ------ | ----------- | ----------- | -------- | ----------------------------------------------------------------------------------------------------- |
 | type   | `'cluster'` | `undefined` | `true`   | Server type.
 You must specify what Redis server type you use.
 Possible values are "redis", "cluster". |
 | client | `Cluster`   | `undefined` | `true`   | The client which the health check should get executed.                                                |

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License